projectcalico/calico/_includes/content/entityrule.md

 Entity rules specify the attributes of the source or destination of a packet that must match for the rule as a whole to match.
-Packets are matched on their IP and ports, if the rule contains multiple match criteria (for example, an IP and a port) then all match criteria must match for the rule as a whole to match.
+Packets are matched on their IPs and ports.
+If the rule contains multiple match criteria (for example, an IP and a port) then all match criteria must match for the rule as a whole to match.

 [Selectors](#selectors) offer a powerful way to select the source or destination to match based on labels.